Are Goldfish More Than Just Pets? – Exploring Their Lucky Charm

 Various cultures consider fish to bring good luck.
 That’s why many religions have a certain admiration and even near worship for the animal.
 Fish has been a recurring animal in Christianity, with the fish being an early symbol for Christ.

-1. Goldfish in Chinese Culture
+1. In Chinese Culture

-2. Goldfish in Japanese Culture
+2. In Japanese Culture

-3. Goldfish and Europe
+3. In Europe

 Europe also has not been spared from the trend of lucky goldfish.
 In the 1620s, goldfish became a popular gift for the first-year anniversary of a married couple, especially for Southern Europeans.
 The belief was that the couple would be blessed with good fortune and with children.